-- the Company has complied with the provisions of sections 185 and 186 of the Act, to the extent applicable. - v.
+- iv.
+In our opinion and according to the information and explanations given to us, the Company has not directly or indirectly advanced loan to the persons covered under Section 185 of the Act or given guarantees or securities in connection with the loan taken by such persons and has complied with the provisions of section 186 of the Act, in respect of investments, loans, guarantee or security given, to the extent as applicable. - v.
 In our opinion and according to the information and explanations given to us, the Company has not accepted any deposits from the public within the meaning of sections 73 to 76 of the Act and the Rules framed there under.
-Accordingly, paragraph 3(v) of the Order is not applicable to the Company. - vi.
-We have broadly reviewed the books of account maintained by the Company in respect of sale of electricity where the maintenance of cost records has been specified by the Central Government under subsection (1) of Section 148 of the Act and the rules framed there under and we are of the opinion that prima facie, the prescribed accounts and records have been prepared and maintained.
-We have not, however, made a detailed examination of the records with a view to determine whether they are accurate or complete. - According to the information and explanations vii. given to us and the records of the Company examined by us, in our opinion, the Company is generally regular in depositing the undisputed statutory dues in respect of income tax, though there has been a slight delay in a few cases and is regular in depositing undisputed statutory dues, including provident fund, goods and services tax, and other material statutory dues, as applicable, with the appropriate authorities.
-There are no undisputed amounts payable in respect of such applicable statutory dues as at March 31, 2021 for a period of more than six months from the date they became payable.
-As explained to us, the Company did not have any dues on account of value added tax, employee state insurance, sales tax, cess, duty of customs and duty of excise.
-Refer note 4 of standalone financial statements. - (b) According to the information and explanations given to us and the records of the Company examined by us, the particulars of dues of income-tax and entry tax as at March 31, 2021 which has not been deposited on account of dispute is as under:
+Accordingly, paragraph 3(v) of the Order is not applicable to the Company.
+According to the information and explanations given to us, no order has been passed by the Company Law Board or the National Company Law Tribunal or the Reserve Bank of India or any Court or any other Tribunal. - vi.
+We have broadly reviewed the books of account maintained by the Company in respect of sale of electricity where the maintenance of cost records has been specified by the Central Government under sub-section (1) of Section 148 of the Act and the rules framed there under and we are of the opinion that prima facie, the prescribed accounts and

+- records have been prepared and maintained.
+We have not, however, made a detailed examination of the records with a view to determine whether they are accurate or complete. - vii.
+Based on the records examined by us and according to the information and explanations given to us, in respect of statutory dues: - According to the information and explanations given to us and the records of the Company examined by us, in our opinion, the Company is generally regular in depositing the undisputed statutory dues in respect of income tax, though there has been a slight delay in a few cases and is regular in depositing undisputed statutory dues, including provident fund, goods and services tax, and other material statutory dues, as applicable, with the appropriate authorities.
+There are no undisputed amounts payable in respect of such applicable statutory dues as at March 31, 2022 for a period of more than six months from the date they became payable.
+As explained to us and records of the Company examined by us, the Company did not have any dues on account of value added tax, employee state insurance, sales tax, cess, duty of customs and duty of excise.